Transformosa/bimU.io.Docs/docs/developer/model-elements.md

 There are two functions that can restore a model to its original state, i.e., all model elements are visible.
 The ```unhideAllElements``` function is self-explanatory.
 The ```resetVisibility``` function will not only unhide all elements but also clear current section box.

 ### Color Override
 Occasionally you might need to change color for some model elements.
 For example, highlighting a clash, categorising by disciplines, etc. The ```setColor``` function allows to override original color of model elements.
 Below example highlights element indices from 0 to 4 in red.
-Calling the ```resetColor``` function will restore original colors.
+Calling the ```clearAllColorOverrides``` function will restore original colors for all model elements.

 ``` javascript
 // Element indices 0 to 4 will become red